benelder/kanoodle-3d/BENCHMARK-INSTRUCTIONS.md

 ## Overview

 The benchmark system automatically:
-1. **Generates Test Configurations** - Creates random test cases with 3 pieces each (fresh configs each run)
+1. **Generates Test Configurations** - Creates random test cases with configurable starting pieces (default: 3, range: 0-11)
 2. **Runs Benchmark** - Executes solve() and measures performance on both branches
 3. **Compares Results** - Analyzes and compares results between branches

 ## Requirements

 Each test configuration:
-- Places exactly 3 pieces on the board before calling `solve()`
+- Places a configurable number of pieces on the board before calling `solve()` (default: 3, range: 0-11)
 - All pieces are in valid positions (no collisions)
 - Each piece has at least 2 atoms touching the base (z=0)
 - Same configurations are used for both branches (apples-to-apples comparison)